alfg/AdminCraft/README.md

 # AdminCraft #

 AdminCraft is an open source Administration Web GUI Console for administering a Linux Minecraft Server.
-Admincraft is in early, but active development.
+Admincraft is still in early development.

 AdminCraft provides the following features: